Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/0_ros_setup.md

 echo "ROS_IP: $(hostname -I)" > src/ur3_moveit/config/params.yaml
 ```

-    > Note: You can also manually assign this value by navigating to the `src/ur3_moveit/config/params.yaml` file and opening it for
+**Note**: You can also manually assign this value by navigating to the `src/ur3_moveit/config/params.yaml` file and opening it for
 editing.

 ```yaml